 The Surface Analyst: A Sustainable, Non-Toxic, and More Accurate Test for Surface Energy

 In comparison, the Surface Analyst™ uses high-purity water, which eliminates any toxicity factors dyne ink may bring to your production line.
 For people working the frontlines and creating the products we use daily, avoiding toxic chemicals is just one criterion to have a safe work environment – something all businesses should prioritize.

 Both our handheld and automated systems are safe alternatives to dyne ink or dyne pens that gauge surface condition and consistency by rapid, automated measurements of the water contact angle in a precise, controlled manner.
 This water contact angle directly correlates with the cleanliness and consistency of a surface.

 Not only is Dyne not reproducible or objective, but it's unable to be implemented on a large-scale production line.
 Water contact angle measurements, however, require little training to utilize and repeatable numerical measurements to supplement your testing.

-Dyne inks are also destructive to the surface being measured – a major downside for the biomedical world who relies on each object and material surface able to be measured and then sent to the next step.
-Using rapid contact angle tests, you skip that destructive step, giving you a competitive advantage because you’re producing less scrap (saving you money) and wasting less time (saving you money twice over) which gives you more time to come up with your next innovative project.
+Dyne inks are also destructive to the surface being measured – a major downside for the biomedical world, which relies on each object and material surface being able to be measured and then sent to the next step.
+Using rapid contact angle tests, you skip that destructive step, giving you a competitive advantage because you’re producing less scrap (saving you money) and wasting less time (saving you money twice over), which gives you more time to come up with your next innovative project.